MSP-Greg/SketchUp/docs/SketchUp_13_Constants_Guide.md

 end
 ```

-Below is code that shows use of the constants, also some "does't quite work"
+Below is code that shows use of the constants, also some "doesn't quite work"
 key code.
 Located in the [template_code.rb] file.
 Load, then SUMD_TC.new.tool_1.

 ```ruby